ibrahimkamal7/Drexel-Master-Degree-Assistant/README.md

 ## User Testing Feedback

-We had our application hosted on github using github pages and then sent out a google form to all of our friends and bachmates and asked them about the design and UI/UX of the application.
-The User pool consists of people with different skills and background such as business majors, technology majors, undergrad-grad international students, etc.We got the following suggestions in return:
+We had our application hosted on github using github pages and then sent out a google form to all of our friends, seniors and bachmates and asked them about the design and UI/UX of the application.
+The testing pool consisted of people with different skills and background such as business majors, technology majors, undergrad-grad international students, etc. We got the following suggestions in return:
 * Use dropdowns for selecting the certificates instead of checkboxes.
-Checkboxes makes the navigation harder
+Checkboxes makes the navigation harder is more certificates are added.
 * Ensure that the users have the option to expand or hide information about the degrees and prerequisite
 * Ensure that the information about the user's CS background is collected using the information present in the Drexel Database
 * Ensure that the prerequisite of each certificate and the degrees which can be obtained are displayed separately